microsoft/vscode-npm-scripts/README.md

 ## Release Notes

+- 0.0.20 when commands are run in the terminal, then the **integrated terminal** is used.
 - 0.0.16 added `npm install ` to the context menu on `package.json` in the explorer.
 - 0.0.15 added setting to run npm commands with `--silent`.
 - 0.0.15 tweaks to the README so that the extension is found when searching for node.